torryatco/Basilica/readme.md

 Run `npm start` (note: the word 'run' is optional when using start).

-Test it by re-adding the following to the top of `styles.scss`:
+Test it by re-adding the following to the top of the SASS file `styles.scss`:

 ```css
 * {